 In the first half of 2017, we saw an interesting trend.
 Detected fraud shifted from being led by identity theft (third party) to an increase in first party fraud.
-However, so far this year we’re seeing more people becoming victims of fraud than committing fraud.
-In our latest UK&I Fraud Report 2018, there are more interesting findings, spikes, swings and emerging threats to discover.
+However, in our latest UK&I Fraud Report 2019 first-party and third-party trends shifted again.
+There are more interesting findings, spikes, swings and emerging threats to discover.
 And throughout this blog, we’ll be looking specifically at what first, second and third party fraud is.

 First party Fraud